 - It’s up to you to either mash or keep the avocado chunky.

-- This guacamole is FODMAP-friendly as long as you do not exceed the serving size of 2 tablespoons.
+- This guacamole is FODMAP-friendly as long as the serving size of 2 tablespoons is not exceeded.

 - Use Hass avocados for the best creamy guacamole.

-- Store it in the fridge as it contains cucumber and carrot, which are full of moisture and easy to spoil.
+- Store it in the fridge as it contains cucumber and carrot, which have a tendency to spoil easily.

 - Always check the ingredients on the label before trying anything new if you follow the FODMAP diet.